 Notes Receivable Definition

 A note receivable is a written promise to receive a specific amount of cash from another party on one or more future dates.
 This is treated as an asset by the holder of the note.
-Overdue accounts receivable are sometimes converted into notes receivable, thereby giving the creditor more time to pay, while also sometimes including a personal guarantee by the owner of the creditor.
+Overdue accounts receivable are sometimes converted into notes receivable, thereby giving the debtor more time to pay, while also sometimes including a personal guarantee by the owner of the debtor.

 Notes Receivable Terms

 The payee is the party who receives payment under the terms of the note, and the maker is the party obligated to send funds to the payee.
 The amount of payment to be made, as listed in the terms of the note, is the principal.
 The principal is to be paid on the maturity date of the note.

 A note receivable usually includes a specific interest rate, or a rate which is tied to another interest rate, such as a bank’s prime rate.
 The calculation of the interest earned on a note receivable is:

 Principal x Interest rate x Time period = Interest earned

 If an entity has a large number of notes receivable outstanding, it should consider setting up an allowance for doubtful notes payable, in which it can accrue a bad debt balance that it can use to write off any notes payable that later become uncollectible.
 An uncollectible note receivable is said to be a dishonored note.

 For example, Aruba Bungee Cords (ABC) sells a number of bungee cords to Arizona Highfliers for $15,000, with payment due in 30 days.
 After 60 days of nonpayment, the two parties agree that Arizona will issue a note payable to ABC for $15,000, at an interest rate of 10%, and with payment of $5,000 due at the end of each of the next three months.
 The initial entry to convert the account receivable to a note receivable is: